Energy production inside cells

 Blocking tumour access to glucose can be done either by targeting the transporters responsible for glucose transport across the cell membrane, or by reducing the blood glucose.
 Reducing the blood glucose, it is a different subject that I do not intend to discuss here.
 However, two major ways to reduce blood glucose is via the diet (using low carbohydrade diets or restricted Ketogenic Diet) and in advanced cancer patients inhibiting the capability of the body to create it’s own glucose as discussed here (Ref.).
 Targeting glucose membrane transporters has been discussed here (Ref.) and here (Ref.), and it will be further addressed below.

 Blocking tumor capability to export protons is an entire strategy that alone can represent an approach to inhibit the growth and possibly kill tumors.
 This strategy has been addressed previously on this website, here (Ref.).

 Blocking fermentation will be further discussed here.
-When speaking about blocking fermentation, I will also include the inhibition of glucose transporters and lactic acid transporter, or in other words the beginning and the end of the fermentation process.
-As glycolisis process is a major part of the fermentation process, I may often speak about glycolisis inhibitors.
+When speaking about inhibiting or reducing fermentation, I will also address the inhibition of glucose transporters and lactic acid transporter, or in other words the beginning and the end of the fermentation process.
+As glycolisis process is a major part of the fermentation process, I may often refer to glycolisis inhibitors which will mean the same as fermentation inhibitors.